eligosource/eventsourced/README.md

     command (open|close): open
     moved 3 times: door now open

-We can see that the `Door` state (which contains the number of past moves) has been properly failed-over to the new master node.
+You can see that the `Door` state (which contains the number of past moves) has been properly failed-over.

 Miscellaneous
 -------------